-Description W hat to do When 13 PRIORITY • Counties and UCs may Requests can be The President's emergency declaration enables FEMA to reimburse states/local governments for costs associated with request reimbursement through FEMA's online Grants Portal.
-County- submitted now and throughout the emergency period

-measures taken before, during, and immediately after the incident to save lives and to protect public health and operated PHS should coordinate with their county's Office of
+Description What to do When 14 PRIORITY The President's emergency declaration enables FEMA to reimburse states/local governments for costs associated with measures taken before, during, and immediately after the incident to save lives and to protect public health and safety.
+Counties and UCs may request reimbursement through FEMA's online Grants Portal.
+County-operated PHS should coordinate with their county's Office of Emergency Management/Services.
+Requests can be submitted now and throughout the emergency period

-safety.
-Emergency

-Management/Services.

 Information available at

 CalOES website

 CAPH has contracted

 with Ernst & Young to

 provide member

 training and support.

+Recordings of past

+trainings and FAQs can

+be found on SNI Link .